 Peruse through all the recovered files once the scanning is done.
 This step has been made available by the Preview feature of Recoverit.
-Now, you can save all your files by choosing, "Recover" at the bottom right of the page.
+You can now save all your files by choosing "Recover" at the bottom right of the page.

-This article has been able to explain what a Low-Level format means and why it is the recommended type of SD card format for you.
+This article has explained what a Low-Level format means and why it is the recommended type of SD card format for you.
 You can now use the steps provided to carry out a Low-Level format on your SD card in Linux.
 If you have done a regular SD card format but need some data back, Recoverit Data Recovery can perform the magic.